thruflo/burn/README.md

 ### Front-end

 The TanStack DB collections are defined in [assets/src/db/collections.ts](assets/src/db/collections.ts).

 The React components in `assets/src/components` use a variety of [live queries](https://tanstack.com/db/latest/docs/guides/live-queries).

 For example:

 - [ChatArea.tsx](assets/src/components/ChatArea.tsx) queries the messages for the main chat UI
 - [ComputerAccordion/EventsList.tsx](assets/src/components/ComputerAccordion/EventsList.tsx) and [ComputerAccordion/FactsList.tsx](assets/src/components/ComputerAccordion/FactsList.tsx) show a two stage live query with typeahead
 - [MainThread/ThreadEditForm.tsx](assets/src/components/MainThread/ThreadEditForm.tsx) has quite a few nested queries and shows interplay between React state and collection insert/update/delete methods for handling form-based updates
 - [Sidebar/SidebarThreads.tsx](assets/src/components/Sidebar/SidebarThreads.tsx) shows an optimistic transactional mutation (inserting a new thread and the owner's membership of it within the same transaction)

-Writes are all handled by the same generic "write-path sync" handler in [assets/src/db/mutations.ts](assets/src/db/mutations.ts).
-This POSTs them to the backend ingest controller.
+Writes are all handled by the same `mutationFn` in [assets/src/db/mutations.ts](assets/src/db/mutations.ts).
+This sends them to the backend to ingest.

 ### Backend

+Sync is exposed through the `sync` macros in [lib/burn_web/router.ex](lib/burn_web/router.ex).
 Writes are ingested via [lib/burn_web/controllers/ingest_controller.ex](lib/burn_web/controllers/ingest_controller.ex).

-Sync is exposed through the `sync` macros in [lib/burn_web/router.ex](lib/burn_web/router.ex).

 The agents themselves are defined in [lib/burn/agents](lib/burn/agents).

 For example:

 - [Sarah](lib/burn/agents/sarah.ex) is the "producer" agent reponsible for quizzing users and extracting facts
 - [Jerry Seinfeld](lib/burn/agents/jerry.ex) and [Frankie Boyle](lib/burn/agents/frankie.ex) are "comedian" agents responsible for roasting users

 As you can see, each agent [constructs their own prompts](https://github.com/humanlayer/12-factor-agents/blob/main/content/factor-02-own-your-prompts.md).
 LLM responses are contrained to tool calls.
 These are defined (and validated and performed) by the modules in [lib/burn/tools](lib/burn/tools).

 For example:

 - [`extract_facts`](lib/burn/tools/extract_facts.ex) to store facts in the database
 - [`roast_user`](lib/burn/tools/roast_user.ex) to roast the user

 ### Demo limitations

-This is just a demo, so some aspects are simplified / stubbed.
+Some aspects of the demo app are simplified or not-yet implemented.

 1. the app syncs all data to the client.
-It doesn't filter or construct dynamic shapes based on the auth context.
-Neither does it validate auth tokens.
+It doesn't filter or construct dynamic shapes based on the auth context
+2. auth tokens are just usernames accepted at face value (they're not signed or validated)
+3. write-path authorization is not-yet implemented (all writes are accepted)
-2. there is some hardcoded control flow in the agent `should_instruct` functions.
+4. there is some hardcoded control flow in the agent `should_instruct` functions.
 More complex or sophisticated apps may want to implement multi-layered routing or more autonomous/agentic control flow
-3. the agents are not always that funny; that said Frankie does sometimes deliver a good burn!
+5. the agents are not always that funny; that said Frankie does sometimes deliver a good burn!

 ## Run

 ### Pre-reqs

 You need Postgres running and to have Elixir and NodeJS installed.
+You'll also need an Anthropic API key.

 In development you'll also want Caddy (as per [this troubleshooting guide](https://electric-sql.com/docs/guides/troubleshooting#slow-shapes-mdash-why-are-my-shapes-slow-in-the-browser-in-local-development)).

 You can install the right versions using [asdf](https://asdf-vm.com):